rkrx/php-streams/README.md

 php-streams
 ===========

+<div style="background-color: red; color: white; font-weight: bold; padding: 10px; margin-top: 10px;">This library is work-in-progress.</div>

-This is a common and framework-agnostic set of byte-stream-interfaces.
+This is a common and framework-agnostic set of stream-interfaces.
 The target is to supply an abstraction-layer for stream-providers as well as stream-consumers.
 There is documentation for the usage and the expected behaviour.
 Meaningful exceptions and compliance-tests are also included.

 Streams
 -------

-Byte-streams are useful to read and write byte-based data from resources.
-Resources can be everything that is able to emit or consume a stream of bytes:
+Streams are useful to read and write string-based data from resources.
+Resources can be everything that is able to emit or consume a stream of characters:

-- Devices
+* Devices
-- Files
+* Files
-- Networks
+* Networks
-- Pipes
+* Pipes
-- Virtual resources
+* Virtual resources
+* Converters
-- etc
+* etc

 Thanks to abstraction, an application, service, or framework could rely an appropriate interface and is henceforth aware of byte-streams of any form.